 Eight themes are discussed on the A Broader Mind course.
 As the course and the programme as a whole are still under development, these themes may therefore be subject to change.
 You will collaborate with students from other degree programmes and learn to approach the themes from a range of disciplines.
 The starting point for tackling each theme will be your own personal question and a challenge facing society.

 Societal challenge: Follow your own path to happiness.

 Societal challenge: How can we reduce the negative effects of poverty in someone’s living environment?

 Personal question: What is my own experience of financial poverty?

 Societal challenge: How can organizations achieve success by learning from their failures?

 Personal question: How can I achieve success by learning from my failures?

 4. The Digital World

-The societal challenge is: How do people from so many different backgrounds manage to live together in the super diverse city of Amsterdam?
+Societal challenge: How do people from so many different backgrounds manage to live together in the super-diverse city of Amsterdam?